JetBrains/Qodana/topics/ide-integration.md

-# Overview to IDE integration
+# Overview of IDE Integration

 <link-summary>%product% is available in JetBrains IDE products, as well as in Visual Studio Code and Visual Studio developed by Microsoft.</link-summary>

-%product% is available in the following integrated development environment (IDE) products:
+Using %product% in your IDE lets you study code problems without having to switch to other applications. %product% functionalities are available in the following integrated development environment (IDE) products:

 <table>
     <tr>
-        <td>IDE product</td>
+        <td>IDE</td>
         <td>Functionalities</td>
         <td>Prerequisites</td>
     </tr>